Patrick-Sawyer/CV/README.md

 #### University of Hertfordshire (September 2003 to June 2006)

-- BSc in Music, Commercial Composition & Technolody.
+- BSc in Music, Commercial Composition & Technology.
 - 2:1 with Honours.
 - MAX/MSP, Music Technology, Music Composition.